Readline .inputrc Configuration Examples

 You want to make sure you have an even amount of opening and closing parentheses in your statements.
 By setting

-set blink-matching-parent On
+set blink-matching-paren On

 the cursor will briefly move to the opening parenthesis.